Two waves of Chamorro migration from Yap back to their native islands occurred in 1946 and 1948.

 Chamorros from Guam first started to move to Yap in the latter half of the 19th century.
 A few more followed when the Germans acquired the Northern Marianas from the Spanish colonial government.
 Later, during the Japanese Administration, there was another migration of Chamorros from Saipan in the 1930s.

-The first batch of Chamorros who returned to the Marianas in 1946 were these group that came from Saipan in the 1930s.
+The first batch of Chamorros who returned to the Marianas in 1946 was this group that came from Saipan in the 1930s.

-Moreover, the remainder of Chamorros left behind on Yap who would resettle to Tinian in 1948 were the Chamorros originally from Guam.
+Moreover, the Chamorros left behind on Yap who would resettle to Tinian in 1948 were the Chamorros originally from Guam.

 In February 1948, a group of 18 Chamorros were accompanied by the U.S. Navy Civil Administration officials on “an inspection trip” to Tinian and found that their relocation there was “auspicious”.
 They came back to Yap and made arrangements for their resettlement on Tinian.
 They arrived in April 1948 via the U.S. Navy LST, Spoehr said.